giventadeveloporg/mosc-temp/documentation/hero-image-selection-overlay-logic.md

 - All overlay buttons should have hover effects and proper accessibility
 - The system should gracefully handle missing overlay images
 - Console logging should be minimal in production builds
+- **Important:** Currently, only one hero image per event is selected - if multiple exist, only the first one in the filtered array is used